kyverno/chainsaw/website/docs/collectors/get.md

 ## Configuration

+!!! tip "Reference documentation"
-The full structure of the `Get` resource is documented [here](../apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Get).
+    - The full structure of the `Get` resource is documented [here](../apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Get).

+!!! warning "Deprecated syntax"
+    You can specify the `resource` directly instead of using `apiVersion` and `kind`.

+    **This is a deprecated syntax though and will be removed in a future version.**

+### Clustered resources

+When used with a clustered resource, the `namespace` is ignored and is not added to the corresponding `kubectl` command.

+### All namespaces

+When used with a namespaced resource, it is possible to consider all namespaces in the cluster by setting `namespace: '*'`.

+## Usage examples

 ### Single resource